‘Vax’ Declared Oxford English Dictionary’s 2021 Word of the Year

 According to the OED, this is due to English physician and scientist Edward Jenner’s pioneering work on vaccination against smallpox in the late 1790s and early 1800s.
 Oxford Languages and Collins each decide their own word of the year, and in 2020 Collins chose “lockdown”.

-But Oxford decided it was an unprecedented year with too many contenders, so expanded its award to encompass a handful of newly words including lockdown, bushfires and Covid-19, as well as Black Lives Matter, WFH (working from home), keyworkers and furlough, the report said.
+But Oxford decided it was an unprecedented year with too many contenders, so expanded its award to encompass a handful of newly key words including lockdown, bushfires and Covid-19, as well as Black Lives Matter, WFH (working from home), keyworkers and furlough, the report said.

 Oxford Languages says its corpus, or language resource, gathers news content, which is updated daily and contains over 14.5 billion words for lexicographers to search and analyse.

-(The above first appeared on Morning Tidings on Nov 01, 2021 07:00 PM IST.
+(The above story first appeared on Morning Tidings on Nov 01, 2021 07:00 PM IST.
 For more news and updates on politics, world, sports, entertainment and lifestyle, log on to our website morningtidings.com).